alvaro-frank/3d-bpp/README.md

 ```

 ### 🧠 Training
-Train an RL agent (DQN or PPO) on the 3D Bin Packing environment:
+Train a RL agent (DQN or PPO) on the 3D Bin Packing environment:

 ```bash
 make train